Pylons/substanced/docs/content.rst

 Metadata
 --------

 A content's type can be associated with metadata about that type, including the content type's name, its icon in the SDI management interface, an add view name, and other things.
-Pass keyword arguments to the ``@content`` decorator or ``config.add_content_type`` to specify metadata.
+Pass arbitrary keyword arguments to the ``@content`` decorator or ``config.add_content_type`` to specify metadata.

 Names